kanglicheng/code-school/full-stack-project/resources/expository_readings/web_app_architecture.md

 ### Webrick

-Webrick is the default Rails app server; it is written in Ruby and designed to be simple and functional.
+Before Rails 5, Webrick was the default Rails app server.
+It is written in Ruby and designed to be simple and functional.
 It's fine for debugging and low-traffic apps.